imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-VirtualNetworkGateway-RRAS.md

 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - ONPREMNamingConvention.
 Enter a name that will be used as a naming prefix for (On-Prem Servers, VNets, etc) you are using.
-- SITE1NamingConvention.
-Enter a name that will be used as a naming prefix for (Site1 Servers, VNets, etc) you are using.
+- AZURENamingConvention.
+Enter a name that will be used as a naming prefix for (AZURE Servers, VNets, etc) you are using.
 - ONPREMVNetID.
 Enter first 2 octets of your desired Address Space for OnPrem Virtual Network(Example:  192.168)
-- SITE1VNetID.
-Enter first 2 octets of your desired Address Space for Site1 Virtual Network(Example:  172.16)
+- AZUREVNetID.
+Enter first 2 octets of your desired Address Space for AZURE Virtual Network(Example:  172.16)
 - NVAOSVersion.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) Network Virtual Apliance 1 OS Sku
 - ONPREMVMOSVersion.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) Hub VM 1 OS Sku
-- SITE1VMOSVersion.
-Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) Site1 VM 1 OS Sku
+- AZUREVMOSVersion.
+Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016) AZURE VM 1 OS Sku
 - NVAVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - ONPREMVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- SITE1VMSize.
+- AZUREVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.